mafredri/vyatta-dhcp-global-option/README.md

 # vyatta-dhcp-global-option

-This package adds support for configuring global options for dhclient on Ubiquity Security Gateway.
+This package adds support for configuring global options for dhclient on UniFi Security Gateway.

 ## Improvements